eth-hci-course/HCI-Optimization-Examples/readme.md

 This is a collection of optimization techniques used in HCI UI optimization.
 We mainly focused on discrete problems.
 We have random and exhaustive search for a 1D menu.
 An evolutionary algorithm for determining which webcam in a video call should be shown.
 And a quadratic assignment problem solved through integer programming for keyboard optimization.
-Each file has something called: solve/solver or similar.
-This ususally contains the core part of the algortihm.
+Each file has a function called: solve/solver or similar.
+This usually contains the core part of the algorithm.

 This repo is still a work in progress.
 Over time perhaps more solvers will be added and code will be improved.

 **This is not directly applicable to your projects.
-It is meant as inspiration and help for your own specific implementations**
+It is meant as inspiration and help for your own specific implementations.**

 For a lot of these solvers you can probably find libraries who do most of the things for you:
 - e.g. an advanced implementation of an evolutionary strategy: https://pypi.org/project/cma/